-With the Master of Education in instructional technology at the University of Maryland Global Campus, you'll learn advanced skills in curriculum and instruction, technology integration, and leadership in pre–12 learning environments.
-This program is designed to help you develop expertise in current and emerging instructional technologies, gain a deep understanding of the role of technology in the contemporary school, and lead change efforts at the classroom, school, and district levels to improve student achievement.
+In the instructional technology program, you'll learn advanced skills in curriculum and instruction, technology integration, and leadership in pre-K through grade 12 education.
+This program is designed to help you develop expertise in current and emerging instructional technologies; gain a deep understanding of the role of technology in the contemporary school; and lead change efforts at the classroom, school, and district levels to improve student achievement.

 Note: This program does not lead to teacher certification in Maryland.